HumairAK/gamedevlog/vector_basics_in_unity.md

         );
 ```

-In this script we draw a line from the origin to the direction of the player, provided that `normalized` indeed gives us this direction.
+In this script we draw a line from the origin to the direction of the player, provided that `normalized` gives us this direction.
 Running the script results in:

 ![image](./assets/vector_basics_in_unity/1.gif)

 Indeed we get the results we expect.
-The blue ray is indeed going from the origin to the direction of the player.
+The blue ray is going from the origin to the direction of the player.
 But why is the line not connecting with the player?
 Remember that the `normalized` call simply returns another vector with a magnitude of 1, in this case magnitude represents distance, so the blue line only has a distance of 1.
 To fully connect this to the player, we need to incorporate the vector distance (magnitude) as well!